 You can view the speeds for each virtual circuit associated with a port from the port details page.

-- Aggregate capacity allows you to purchase capacity in bulk.
-You will need to first create an aggregate capacity container.
-For more information, see Aggregate Capacity.
+Flex bandwidth allows you to purchase capacity in bulk.
+You will need to first create a flex bandwidth container.
+For more information, see Flex Bandwidth.

 If you select this option, your virtual circuit will have no additional cost and you will not select a contract term.
 You can cancel at any time.

 NOTE: If you do not see this option, it might be because of the following reasons:

 - You have not created a flex bandwidth container.